nextest-rs/nextest/site/src/book/miri.md

 # Miri and nextest

 Nextest works with the [Miri interpreter](https://github.com/rust-lang/miri) for Rust.
 This interpreter can check for certain classes of undefined behavior.
+It can also run your tests for (almost) arbitrary targets.

 ## Benefits